"A kind and affectionate father, a dutiful husband,

 At the end of July 1776, he volunteered for an expedition against the Cherokees under Captain John Lyle, Lieutenant William McCutcheon and Ensign Joseph Long.
 They marched "by way of Anderson's Ferry on James River, English's Ferry on New River and Fort Chissel to Major Anthony Bledsoe's on the waters of the Holston River."
 He was among the troops building a fort (Fort Patrick Henry) on Long Island under Colonel William Russell, then under Colonel William Christian.
 Fort Patrick Henry was located near present day Kingsport in Sullivan County, Tennessee.

-In 1778, William Alexander married Anne Laird, daughter of David Laird, and moved to Washington County, Virginia.
+On October 13, 1778, in Rockbridge County, Virginia, William Alexander married Anne Laird, daughter of David Laird.
+The bondsman for the marriage was William's brother, Ebenezer Alexander.
+Afterwards, they moved to Washington County, Virginia.

-In August of 1780 he was drafted under Ensign William Davidson "who was engaged with a detachment in hunting the celebrated Tory, Isaac Lebo, who had done considerable damage to the inhabitants."
+In August of 1780, William was drafted under Ensign William Davidson "who was engaged with a detachment in hunting the celebrated Tory, Isaac Lebo, who had done considerable damage to the inhabitants."
 The troops took Lebo's stock of horses and cattle and sold them "for the benefit of the United States."

 In September of 1780, William Alexander joined the regiment commanded by Colonel William Campbell.
 William Alexander was a soldier in Captain David Beattie's Company.
 Their purpose was to meet and defeat the British under Colonel Patrick Ferguson.
 Colonel Campbell's southwest Virginia forces, along with the forces from Sullivan and Washington counties of North Carolina (now Tennessee), met at Sycamore Shoals on September 25, 1780, to begin their march (east) across the mountains to the Carolinas.
 The forces from Sullivan and Washington counties were commanded by Colonel's Isaac Shelby and John Sevier.
 In his pension application, William Alexander said his regiment "marched by way of Holston and Watauga rivers, Yellow Mountain, Green River, Broad River and at Cherokee Ford (four days march from King's Mountain.)
 The mounted troops were ordered ahead and the foot troops to follow.
 After marching a day or two, they met the mounted troops returning, the battle of King's Mountain having been fought."
 As a foot soldier, William Alexander assisted in escorting prisoners to the Island Ford on the Catawba River.
 Afterwards, he returned home to his family in Washington County, Virginia.
 (The Battle of King's Mountain, South Carolina was a great victory for the Americans over the British in the Revolutionary War.
 The battle occurred on October 7, 1780.)